The $f$-Divergence Reinforcement Learning Framework: Supplementary Materials

 \subsection{Appendix E}

 In this section, we introduce the experimental setup.
-For the A2C, PPO algorithms, we utilize the implementations of Stable- Baselines3 \cite{stable-baselines3}, which are well-known implementations of the DRL methods.
-What's more, Stable-Baselines3 has a wide range of applications in DRL research.
+The Implementation of our method based on the \texttt{Pytorch}\footnote{https://github.com/pytorch/pytorch} and \texttt{Stable Baselines}\footnote{https://github.com/Stable-Baselines-Team/stable-baselines} packages.
+For the A2C, PPO algorithms, we utilize the implementations of Stable-Baselines3, which are well-known implementations of the DRL methods.
+What's more, \texttt{Stable-Baselines3} has a wide range of applications in DRL research.
 For the implementations of A2C and PPO, we dose not change the default hyper-parameters.
-However, Stable-Baselines3 only realize the SAC for the continuous environments, so the implementation of SAC for discrete environments we refer to \cite{sacd}.
-The experiments are performed on the total Atari games (NoFrameskip-v4), and the experimental results are present in Figure \ref{fig:total_rewards}.
+However, \texttt{Stable-Baselines3} only realize the SAC for the continuous environments, so the implementation of SAC for discrete environments we refer to \cite{sacd}.
+The experiments are performed on the total Atari \footnote{https://gym.openai.com/envs/\#atari} games (see Figure \ref{fig:atari}, and we use NoFrameskip-v4).
+Researchers commonly adopt Atari games in academia and industry to evaluate reinforcement learning algorithms.
+Besides, the experimental results are present in Figure \ref{fig:total_rewards}.

 For the implementation of FRL, we refer to the A2C algorithms achievement by Stable-baseline3.
 For fairness, we keep the same hyper-parameters to A2C implementations.
 For each experiment, we perform 10 million time steps for training.
 There are 5 agents carried out simultaneously for each seed, and each agent utilizes 8 steps return for the policy gradient estimation.
 Each experiment runs with 5 different random seeds, and all the curves are averaged by 5 random seeds.